HolographiX

 Transport is optional; field operations are fundamental.
 You can store a field, merge fields, heal a damaged field, stack fields to raise SNR, pack multiple objects into one field, prioritize transmission by gain, add recovery chunks.
 Those are not add-ons; they are the algebra that makes “resilient information” real.

-Mechanism (how the invariance is enforced)
+Mechanism (how invariance is enforced)

 HolographiX separates representation from transport.
 The codec/math defines how evidence is spread across chunks; the same chunks can live on UDP meshes, filesystems, object stores, delay-tolerant links, or flow directly into inference pipelines.
 The primitive is a stateless best-so-far field.